Esther-Omono/color-game/README.md

 ## Acknowledgemnt

-This project was inspired by and developed as part of [HNG12 internship](https://hng.tech/internship), a fast-paced bootcamp for learning digital skills.
+This project was inspired by and developed as part of the [HNG12 internship](https://hng.tech/internship), a fast-paced bootcamp for learning digital skills.